comScore

 Location: Toronto, Ontario

 This Toronto spot has been cooking mouth-watering dishes for years since it started as a catering service.
-Known for creating comfort Caribbean and Cajun food with a twist, SugarKane offers up delicious favourites like Jerk Chicken Tacos, Cajun Chicken Pasta, Chicken and Waffle Sliders and The Soul Bowl which consists of curried chickpeas, candied yams, collard greens, apple slaw, garlic sauce and crisp breadfruit over coconut brown rice.
+Known for creating comfort Caribbean and Cajun food with a twist, SugarKane offers up delicious favourites like Jerk Chicken Tacos, Cajun Chicken Pasta, Chicken and Waffle Sliders and The Soul Bowl, which consists of curried chickpeas, candied yams, collard greens, apple slaw, garlic sauce and crisp breadfruit over coconut brown rice.
 The restaurant also offers a kid’s menu for a family-friendly bite.

 Tropikàl Restobar